Finding Dispersed Families: The Cold War

-The Division Korea's Northern and Southern States by the 38th Parallel.
+Korea's northern and southern states, divided by the Armistice Line.

-The division of the Korean peninsula into its North and South states resulted in the separation of over 10 million families and can be viewed as a consequence of the Cold War.
-After Japan brought an end to the 500-year rule by the Yi Dynasty, Korea experienced 35 years of Japanese colonial rule.
-This inspired nationwide attempts at independence, which ultimately failed on March 1, 1919.
+The division of the Korean peninsula into the separate nations of North Korea and South Korea resulted in the separation of over 10 million families and can be viewed as a consequence of the Cold War.
+After Japan brought an end to the 500-year rule of the peninsula by the Joseon dynasty, Korea experienced 35 years of Japanese colonial rule.
+This inspired nationwide attempts at independence on March 1, 1919, which ultimately failed.
 As a result of these failed movements, the nation split into those who turned to the Bolshevik Revolution and Marxism for a solution and those who believed the Western powers, especially the United States, would be able to provide relief.
 Following Japan's defeat in 1945, the Korean peninsula split along the 38th parallel into Soviet and American zones of occupation.
-This division was formally constructed in 1948, when the Republic of Korea was established in the South below the 38th parallel through a United Nations sponsored election.
+This division was formalized in 1948, when the Republic of Korea was established in the South below the 38th parallel through a United Nations sponsored election.
 As a result, there was a significant influx of North Korean refugees to the southern peninsula and families separated across the states experienced difficulties maintaining communication.

 The Korean War

-Refugees from the Korean War Boarding the USS Weiss, September 16, 1952.
+Refugees from the Korean War boarding the USS Weiss, September 16, 1952.

-The Korean War further cemented the segregation between the North and South peninsula as political tensions heightened.
-The three-year conflict, beginning when the North Korean troops entered South Korea on June 25, 1950, set the communist and capitalist forces against each other.
+The Korean War further cemented the division between the north and south of the peninsula as political tensions heightened.
+The three-year conflict, beginning when North Korean troops entered South Korea on June 25, 1950, set the communist and capitalist forces against each other.
 Over the course of the war, an estimated 3–4 million people were killed, with as many as 70% of these being civilians.
-The issue of divided families, known as isan kajok in Korean, was worsened as families were unable to communicate with those living on the other side of the 38th parallel and often experienced political injustice due to their association with the "enemy" state.
+The issue of divided families, known as isan kajok in Korean, worsened as families were unable to communicate with those living on the other side of the Armistice Line and often experienced political injustice due to their association with the "enemy" state.
 To recognise the major role the Korean War played in separating families, the Finding Dispersed Families program was aired in recognition of the 33rd anniversary of the war's commencement (June 25, 1950) and the 30th anniversary of the armistice agreement (July 27, 1953).